chrisweb/web-audio-api-player/README.md

 * play next song onEnded, add option to enable or disable automatic play next onEnded
 * add change position method
 * add loop queue option
-* make the core player options object optinal when initializing a new player
+* make the core player options object optional when initializing a new player
 * let the user modify the audio graph, for example by adding / removíng nodes like a filter node, a panner node ...
 * replace [gulp](https://gulpjs.com/) with [rollup](https://github.com/rollup/rollup) as new module bundler
 * use [pkg.module](https://github.com/rollup/rollup/wiki/pkg.module) to distribute a UMD as well as an "ES6 modules" version